fruitcake/laravel-cors/readme.md

 ### Disabling CSRF protection for your API

-If possible, use a different route group with CSRF protection enabled.
+If possible, use a route group with CSRF protection disabled.
 Otherwise you can disable CSRF for certain requests in `App\Http\Middleware\VerifyCsrfToken`:

 ```php